 - 3 eggs

-- 6 oz fresh strawberries
+- 6 oz fresh raspberries (washed and pat dry)

 - 1-2 tablespoon unsalted butter (for greasing the skillet)